 Impact factors are calculated and published annually in the Journal Citation Reports- InCites by Thomson Reuters.
-The Journal Citation Reports are available online starting with the 2009 edition.
+The Journal Citation Reports are available online.

 Previous years are available in hard copy from the Reserve desk in the library (ask for the JCR at the Circulation Desk).
 Ellis Library also has paper copies available at: Ready Reference Z7403 .S32

 The impact factor is the best known quantitative indicator of journal quality.
 The higher the impact factor, the better the journal.
 Read more about how impact factors are calculated.